How you can achieve healthier pipeline management

 1. Lead capture.

-With the use of CRM, you can automatically turn any new lead into a contact card and add it to your database.
-Some CRM’s will even auto-generate tasks for new leads so you can shelve that pesky do-to list!.
+With the use of a CRM, you can automatically turn any new lead into a contact and add them to your database.
+Some CRMs will even auto-generate tasks for new leads so you can shelve that pesky do-to list!

 2. Lead enrichment.

-A new lead’s basic information such as email address, company, website and position can be expanded to include their social media profiles and blogs.
+A new lead’s basic information may include their email address, company, website, and position.
+However, this can be expanded to include their social media profiles and blogs.
 This is called lead enrichment.
-Some CRM systems do this on an automated basis, saving huge time on researching your prospects.
+Some CRM systems do this on an automated basis, saving huge time when researching your prospects.

 3. Lead qualification.

-Some CRM systems can help sales reps identify the most engaged prospect by tracking the number of times they have opened an email, clicked an email or visited your website.
+Some CRM systems can help sales reps identify the most engaged prospects by tracking the number of times they have opened an email, clicked an email or visited your website.
 This is called engagement tracking.
-CRM systems can score leads based on their level of engagement to help sales reps identify the hottest prospects that are most likely to become paying customers.
+CRM systems can score leads based on their level of engagement to help sales reps identify the most valuable prospects.
+These are most likely to become paying customers.

 4. Lead nurturing.

-CRM systems can partner with sales reps to help them nurture target prospects by keeping track of the last meeting, phone call or email that was sent.
-If too much time has passed, sales reps can be prompted by automatic reminders that encourage the sales rep to reactivate the conversation and continue to push the deal forward.
+CRM systems can partner with sales reps to help them nurture target prospects by keeping track of the last meeting, phone call, or email that was sent.
+If too much time has passed, sales reps can be prompted by automatic reminders that encourage the sales rep to reactivate the conversation.
+This can continue to push the deal forward.

-Within the sales pipeline, there are seven distinct actions that your sales professionals take to turn a prospect into a won deal.
+Within the sales pipeline, there are seven distinct actions that your sales professionals can take to turn a prospect into a won deal.
 Pipeline stages are specifically focused on the actions of a sales rep, giving your sales team a clear overview of their tasks on each deal.
 Check out these 7 steps for great sales pipeline management:

-1. Lead generation.
-Lead generation is the first stage of the sales pipeline and is the process of finding potential prospects and leads who are interested in your product/services.
+Lead generation is the first stage of the sales pipeline.
+It involves finding potential prospects and leads who are interested in your product/services.

 - Create a well researched ‘ideal customer profile’.
 By mapping out your ideal customer profile, you will understand exactly what your customers want and don’t want.
 Look at some of your previously closed deals and think about the similarities between them.
 Doing so will make you better at targeting and capturing future leads.

 - Ask for referrals.
-Referrals are one of the highest converting sources of leads so if your customer seems to be happy with your service, make sure you are asking them if they have a friend who would be interested too.
+Referrals are one of the best ways to convert leads.
+If your customer seems to be happy with your service, make sure you are asking them if they have a friend who would be interested too.
 The resulting leads are likely to be highly qualified.

 - Attend industry events and start building relationships.
 Industry events are useful for a wide range of reasons, but they are especially useful when prospecting.
-Discuss relevant topics and make sure you are leaving them with a positive impression of your business – and don’t forget to get their business card!
+Discuss relevant topics and make sure you are leaving them with a positive impression of your business.
+Don’t forget to get their business card!

 - As an expert consultant, make sure you are sharing your knowledge.
 During the prospecting stage, it is very unlikely that your leads will have any trust in you or your company.
-Because of this, it is a bad idea to push a sale of the bat.
+Because of this, it is a bad idea to push the sale.
 Show them you know what you are talking about and share some insightful pieces of information so that they know you are someone they can trust.

 - Try reaching out.
 Whether you choose to do this over email or through a social channel like LinkedIn, reach out to your prospects.
 Let them know what you can do for them and see how they respond.

-3. The qualification process.
-At this point in the sales pipeline, you are narrowing down the prospects who are more likely to continue along the buying journey in order to focus your time and energy on leads that are more likely to become paying customers.
+At this point in the sales pipeline, you are narrowing down the prospects who are likely to continue along the buying journey.
+This gives you time to focus your energy on leads that are more likely to become paying customers.

 Within the qualification process, you should be: